-The Company, along with numerous other financial institutions, has been named as a defendant in a putative consolidated class action lawsuit pending in the United States District Court for the District of New Jersey relating to alleged misstatements and omissions in the offering documents issued by Valeant Pharmaceuticals International, Inc. (Valeant) in connection with Valeant's issuance of senior notes in January 2015 and March 2015 (the Note Offerings), as well as Valeant's secondary offering of common stock in March 2015 (the Stock Offering).
+The Company, along with numerous other financial institutions, has been named as a defendant in a putative consolidated class action lawsuit pending in the United States District Court for the District of New Jersey (the U.S. District Court proceeding) relating to alleged misstatements and omissions in the offering documents issued by Valeant Pharmaceuticals International, Inc. (Valeant) in connection with Valeant's issuance of senior notes in January 2015 and March 2015 (the Note Offerings), as well as Valeant's secondary offering of common stock in March 2015 (the Stock Offering).
 The Company acted as one of several initial purchasers of the Note Offerings and as one of several underwriters of the Stock Offering.
 Jointly with the other bank defendants, the Company filed a motion to dismiss the Consolidated Complaint on September 13, 2016.
-Discovery currently is stayed.
+On April 28, 2017, the court partially granted and partially denied the motion to dismiss the US action.
+The Company, along with the other financial institutions referred to above, has also been named as a defendant in a putative class action lawsuit pending in the Superior Court of Quebec relating to issues similar to those alleged in the U.S. District Court proceeding.
+On August 29, 2017, the Quebec Court authorized the plaintiffs to pursue their claims by way of class action.
 In connection with its role as an initial purchaser in the Note Offerings and an underwriter in the Stock Offering, the Company received a customary indemnification agreement from Valeant as issuer.

 The Company, along with numerous other underwriters of various securities offerings by SunEdison, Inc. and its majority-owned affiliate TerraForm Global, Inc., is named in 11 putative securities class and individual actions filed beginning in October 2015 in state and federal courts.
 The complaints all allege violations of the federal securities laws and several of the individual actions also variously assert claims under state securities laws and for common law negligent misrepresentation with respect to various offerings by SunEdison or TerraForm.
 The actions have been transferred for pre-trial proceedings to a multi-district litigation (MDL) pending in the Southern District of New York.
-Following a status conference in the MDL on December 19, 2016, the securities cases have been temporarily stayed through March 31, 2017 so that a global mediation can take place.
-Motions to dismiss that were pending in three of the individual actions have been withdrawn without prejudice to refiling them.
-The underwriters, including the Company, received customary indemnification in connection with the offerings, but SunEdison filed for bankruptcy protection on April 21, 2016 in the U.S. Bankruptcy Court for the Southern District of New York.
+Defendants filed motions to dismiss in the class actions, which are pending.
+Motions to dismiss that were pending in three of the individual actions have been withdrawn without prejudice to refiling them after the court rules on the motions to dismiss filed in the class actions.
+The underwriters, including the Company, received customary indemnification in connection with the offerings, but the availability of indemnification could be repudiated by SunEdison, which filed for bankruptcy protection on April 21, 2016 in the U.S. Bankruptcy Court for the Southern District of New York.